haikusw/SDURLCache/README.md

     [NSURLCache setSharedURLCache:urlCache];
     [urlCache release];

+If you want to use your own path, note contrary to the NSURLCache documentation, this must be a full path and should almost certainly be in your application sandbox's Cache directory.

+    NSArray * paths = NSSearchPathForDirectoriesInDomains( NSCachesDirectory, NSUserDomainMask, YES );
+    NSString * cacheDirPath = [[paths objectAtIndex: 0] stringByAppendingPathComponent: @"MyCacheFolder"];

+then pass `cacheDirPath` as the `diskPath:` parameter of `initWithMemoryCapacity:diskCapacity:diskPath:`

 To save flash drive, SDURLCache doesn't cache on disk responses if cache expiration delay is lower than 5 minutes by default.
 You can change this behavior by changing the `minCacheInterval` property.